epochgeo/pyhoot/README.md

 Known Issues:

 1. GLPK gives an unexpected segfault so GLPK based optimization is disabled by default.
 2. HOOT_HOME is not being properly set in every environment.
-On Amazon Linux:
+On Amazon Linux set it with:
 ```
 export HOOT_HOME=/home/ec2-user/.local/lib/python3.7/site-packages/hoot
 ```
+3. pyhoot is built from Hootenanny 0.2.64.
+Upgrading to a later version of Hootenanny is not a trivial process, so regular upgrades are not currently planned but may be possible in the future.

 ## Installation